 It’s important to note that fetal hiccups are, in general, considered a good sign.
 After week 32, though, it’s less common to experience fetal hiccups every day.

 You may want to contact your doctor if your baby continues to hiccup daily after this point, with the episodes lasting over 15 minutes, or if your baby has three or more series of hiccups in a day.

 Moving around is the best way to determine if your baby has hiccups or is kicking.
 Sometimes, your baby might move if they’re uncomfortable in a certain position, or if you eat something hot, cold, or sweet that stimulates their senses.

 You may feel these movements in different parts of your belly (top and bottom, side to side) or they may stop if you reposition yourself.
 These are likely just kicks.

 If you’re sitting completely still and feel a pulsing or rhythmic twitching coming from one area of your belly, these might be baby’s hiccups.
 After a while, you’ll grow to know that familiar twitch.

 Your baby will move a lot as the weeks roll on.
 You might worry about these movements or even feel uncomfortable.
-For this reason, it’s a good idea to count kicks in late pregnancy.
+For this reason, you might want to count kicks in late pregnancy.
 Paying attention to fetal movements can help you determine if your little one’s doing OK.

-- A healthy baby will usually move this many times in a two-hour period.
+- A healthy baby usually moves many times in a 2-hour period.

 - Repeat this process each day, preferably at the same time of day.